GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Success Criteria

 - Your local environment is set up in Cloud Shell.
-- All your teammates have clone the code repo into their own enviroments.
+- All your teammates have cloned the code repo into their own enviroments.
-- You are able interact with the Movie Guru app running on your local Cloud Shell instance.
+- You are able interact with the **Movie Guru** app running on your local Cloud Shell instance.
 - You note down the approx number results for the two types of queries.

 ### Learning Resources

 - [Genkit](https://firebase.google.com/docs/genkit)
 - [Setting up firebase web app](https://firebase.google.com/docs/projects/use-firebase-with-existing-cloud-project#how-to-add-firebase_console)
-- Application Architecture:
+- **MovieGuru Application Architecture**:

   - The user interface: A Vue frontend (code found in **frontend**).
   - The application logic layer: A GoLang backend server (code found in **chat_server_go**).